 The director-general of Thailand’s Department of Disease Control (DoDC) recently confirmed that mass vaccinations are on target for completion, with an average of 600,000 doses being administered every day and 124 million doses to be procured by the end of 2021.
 More than 17 million doses are set to arrive in September: 6.5 million from Sinovac, 7.3 million from AstraZeneca, two million from Pfizer and two million more from Sinopharm.
 A further 24 million (six million Sinovac, 10 million AstraZeneca and eight million Pfizer) are expected to arrive in October.

-Panorama Destination is working to ensure the safety of Panorama Destination clients when they do finally return to Thailand, and has introduced a set of health and safety protocols based on a dedicated Covid-19 policy.
+Panorama Destination is working to ensure the safety of our clients returning to Thailand, and has introduced a set of health and safety protocols based on a dedicated Covid-19 policy.
 The business has also achieved safety certification from a range of internationally recognised organizations, including the following:

 – Thailand Hygiene Plus Initiative (THPI)

 – World Travel & Tourism Council ‘Safe Travels’ campaign